Disparities in exposure to climate change risk and vulnerability have the possibility to impact certain socio-economic groups more than others.

 Define the key terms above by using the 'Useful Links' below:

 We have all felt vulnerable at times but this has often been down to the social fabric of an area as opposed to being vulnerable to climate change.
-While we were all susceptible to sunburn or heat stroke while we were on the Geography trip to Morocco we had the tools to make sure that our risk to this was low.
+While we were all susceptible to sunburn or heat stroke while on beach holidays or even the Geography trip to Morocco we had the tools to make sure that our risk to this was low.
 Not everyone has the luxury of this or have the resilience to cope with the changes that the climate may through at them.
 Using the image below describe which areas are most vulnerable to climate change.

 When we are discussing the idea of being vulnerable to climate change we can go further than just picking specific regions of the world.
 People on a whole array of areas can be more vulnerable than others but who are they and why are they most at risk?
 Read the articles in the 'Useful Resources' box to answer the question below.